 How to prepare a home fire escape plan

-- If your clothes catch alight, stop, drop to the floor, cover and roll until the flames are extinguished.
+- Stay low – crawl along the floors to the exit.
+If your clothes catch alight, stop, drop to the floor, cover and roll until the flames are extinguished.

 - Go straight to the designated meeting point.
 Do not return to the house!
 In short, stay low, get out and stay out.